-- a copy of all course work which is the subject of the appeal;
+a copy of all course work which is the subject of the appeal;

-- grounds for the appeal;
+grounds for the appeal;

-- any other relevant documentation.
+any other relevant documentation.

-.
-The written appeal is submitted to Academic and Career Services and then forwarded to the Student Records Office where it is subsequently released to the Departmental Review Committee.
-The Student Records Office notifies the student in writing of the result of the appeal.
+The written appeal is submitted to the Registrar who sends the appeal to the Graduate Program Committee.
+The Registrar notifies the student in writing of the result of the appeal.
 The instructor is fully informed of the appeal.